Kaslanarian/Kaslanarian/README.md

 - A cpp matrix/tensor implementation, and some algorithm (det, inv, svd, etc) based on it.
 - Anomaly detection on traffic.
 - A GNN framework based on PyDyNet.
+- **A library for anomaly detection on static attributed graph based on PyG**.

 ### Recent entertainment